samsquire/startups/README.md

 * **Profitability** High
 * **Code** High

-# 15. Income management guardian
+# 15. Sources of income startup

 Income dashboard that helps you to find alternative sources of income, aggregate income data and invest, get life insurance from one interface.